wesnoth/wesnoth/data/test/scenarios/README.md

 They are unlikely to return the same status if run with `-t <testname>`.
 Running them with `-t` can still be helpful for debugging.

+The tests aren't meant to prevent intentional changes to behavior; they're for checking that bugfixes or unrelated changes don't accidentally change the behavior.
+They make intentional changes easier to notice and review, and you should pay attention to any comments in tests that you change, but the mere existence of a test shouldn't be taken as saying that the current behavior is good.

 ### Guidelines for writing automated new tests

 Tests are generally implemented with the `GENERIC_UNIT_TEST` macro, with two leaders called Alice